hobru/DSAGTechXChange-Neptune-PowerPlatform/README.md

 ### Test the app

-Run the application again and check if the Sales Orders are displayed in the list and you can click a item from the list to see the details
+Press the `Activate` button on the top of the screen and press `Run` to start the application again.
+Check if the Sales Orders are displayed in the list and you can click an item from the list to see the details.

 ![Sales Orders List](images/neptune-sales-orders-list.jpg)